-Though she is the WFTDA’s newest Board member, Lorna Boom is no stranger to the organization.
-Lorna first became a WFTDA skater representative for Rat City Rollergirls in 2007, serving in the Human Resources committee for a short period of time until she found her niche as the Bylaws Committee Chair and the Grievance Committee’s resident bylaws, policy, and procedure expert.
+Lorna came to WFTDA as a skater representative for Rat City Rollergirls in 2007, and served in the Human Resources committee for a short period of time until she found her niche as the Bylaws Committee Chair and the Grievance Committee’s resident bylaws, policy, and procedure expert.
 Prior to her Vice Presidential election in 2011, Lorna served as the WFTDA Regulatory Officer and brings a solid background in operational management to the Board.

-Lorna is a founding member of the Rat City Rollergirls where she has been a skater, a team captain and coach, the Business Manager, and a board member.
+Lorna is a founding member of the Rat City Rollergirls where she has been a skater, a team captain and coach, Business Manager, and a board member.
 Though retired from skating, Lorna is committed to roller derby and continues to work full-time for the league as their Chief Operations Officer.

 Before derby consumed nearly every spare moment of her life, Lorna was a writer, an artist, and a snowboard instructor.
 She was, is, and will always be a revolutionary.

 Siouxsicide Bomb has previously served as interim Vice President.
 Before taking on the BoD, Siouxsi was the WFTDA HR Manager and helped get the Apprentice Program off the ground.
 Siouxsi has been a member of the Denver Roller Dolls since April 2007 and has served her home league in many different capacities from bout production chair to vice president.
 She feels that this organization is a huge force to be reckoned with and if every participant league feels empowered through a clear understanding of our mission and policies AND a voice of their own that can be heard, then there's no stopping the WFTDA.